Classes & Workshops with Baltimore’s Maker Community

 Discover some of the artisans behind Baltimore's growing maker community, learn new skills and make memories to take home.

 Creative makers are thriving in Baltimore, supported by our arts culture and entrepreneurial spirit.
-Read on to learn more about this innovative group of small business owners, find out where to shop for their unique wares or sign up for a class to try your own hand at creating something new.
+Read on to learn more about this innovative group of small business owners and sign up for a class to try your own hand at creating something new.
+If you want to skip straight to the good stuff and buy a souvenir or gift made by a local maker, check out our gift guide.

 Annie Howe Papercuts